Linear regression is a really simple but powerful way of making predictions. Looking to begin your machine learning journey? Start here 👊

-Head on over to the Variable Explorer to check out what we’ve just done.
+Now we’re going to head on over to the Variable Explorer to check out what we’ve just done.

 If you double-click on “dataset” you can see all of the data from our Blogging_Income.csv file in addition to two columns, MonthsExperience and Income.

-The second and third lines of code break our data into the independent variable (X) and the dependent variable (y).
-In this case, X is the number of months blogging and y is the income.
+The second and third lines of code break our data into the independent variable (x) and the dependent variable (y).
+In this case, x is the number of months blogging and y is the income.

 03. Split the dataset into a training set and test set